Iwo110/Project1/README.md

 and a lightweight text summarizer.
 Launch it and converse with the bot; use the command `summary` at any time to see a recap of the dialogue.
 The summarizer loads its model only on demand so startup remains fast.
 The bot's current mood is included in prompts so responses subtly reflect its emotional state.
+Mood is stored in `demo_mood.txt` so subsequent sessions continue from the same emotional state.

 ## Wprowadzenie i cele projektu